mikeymco/global-personal-tos/README.md

 ---

-I will worry about, judge, shame, guilt, deceive, and otherwise alter myself on behalf of my whole reality.
-Past, present, and future.
-NO other is welcome, invited, or allowed to perform such functions (or any of those listed above) for me.

 As my _real actions_ do not observably or definably overstep any boundaries, I am otherwise _encouraged_ to feel, think, project, percieve, explore, and embody myself in _any_ way.

 ---